-- Each student is assigned a locker at the beginning of the school year and is expected to keep that assignment.
-If a change of lockers becomes necessary, a request for a new locker must be made to the Dean of Students.
+- If a locker becomes necessary, a request for a locker must be made to the Dean of Students.
 Students must use a Bishop McNamara Catholic School lock. - Students are responsible for keeping lockers neat and in good order.
 They must always be locked.
-The school assumes no liability for missing articles, but any missing items or money should be reported to the Dean immediately.
+The school assumes no liability for missing articles, but any missing items or money should be reported to the Dean immediately. - Money and other valuables should not be kept in lockers but should be brought to the office for safekeeping.

-- Money and other valuables should not be kept in lockers but should be brought to the office for safekeeping. - Any student causing destruction or defacement to lockers, locks, or other school property will be responsible for repair or replacement costs, and be subject to further disciplinary action.
+- Any student causing destruction or defacement to lockers, locks, or other school property will be responsible for repair or replacement costs, and be subject to further disciplinary action.
 Any signs, stickers, mirrors, etc. affixed to or within lockers must be affixed with masking tape or other non-permanent adhesive. - Lockers are the property of the school and are subject to inspection at any time.
 Broken lockers or locks should be reported to the Dean immediately.